adon-cloudcannon/landing-page-test/src/collections/posts/2022-05-05-the-best-headless-cms-for-hugo.md

       work.
-And because CloudCannon works as a headless CMS — separating content and the way it's presented — developers can set up CMS content to output to JSON files, for example, so that non-technical editors can draw on that existing content for any web or mobile application.&nbsp;
+And because CloudCannon works as a headless CMS — separating content and the way it's presented — developers can set up CMS content to output to JSON files, for example, so that non-technical editors can draw on that existing content for any web or mobile application.

       ## Share and approve content